 Similarly, we can’t afford to build our case from questionable sources.
 Factory farms and slaughterhouses are hidden from view, and the industry’s PR machine denies the inherent cruelties (“Animals are treated well, slaughterhouses are strictly regulated”).
 The public won’t believe otherwise just because we say so.
 We must present them with well-documented information—from industry sources or respected, nonpartisan third parties—and indisputable photos and videos.

-It’s also extremely important to consider how the public will respond to certain information.
+It’s also extremely important to consider how the public will actually respond to certain information.
 No matter how reasonable or powerful a claim may seem to us, and no matter how we think the public should react, we can’t make claims that may be “misinterpreted.”
 Even those from highly regarded sources can have disastrous repercussions.
 Health or environmental claims that primarily denigrate beef or red meat, for example, are often taken by the public as a reason to eat more chickens.